U.S. Route 1 in Georgia: Ware County

-US 1, US 23, and SR 4 cross over Gum Slough and then curve more to the west-northwest.
+US 1, US 23, and SR 4 cross over Gum Slough and curve more to the northwest.
 They travel through Fort Mudge and the Dixon Memorial State Forest.
-They curve to the north-northwest and then intersect SR 177.
+They curve to the north and then intersect SR 177.
 They cross over Mill Creek before entering the southeastern part of Waycross.

 Immediately, they pass an office of the Georgia Department of Corrections.
-Just before an intersection with the western terminus of Osburn Road, they curve back to the northwest.
-Just past The Mall at Waycross, they curve to the west-northwest.
-Just before an intersection with City Boulevard, they curve back to the northwest.
-They intersect the southern terminus of US 1 Business (US 1 Bus.)/US 23 Bus./SR 4 Bus.
+Just before an intersection with the western end of Osburn Road, they curve back to the northwest.
+Just past The Mall at Waycross, they curve to the northwest.
+Just before an intersection with City Boulevard, they curve back to the north.
+They intersect the southern end of US 1 Business (US 1 Bus.)/US 23 Bus./SR 4 Bus.
 (Memorial Drive) and US 82/SR 520 (South Georgia Parkway).
 US 1/US 23/SR 4 turn left onto US 82/SR 520 and travel concurrently with them.
-The five-highway concurrency travels to the west-southwest.
-Immediately, they curve to the west-northwest.
-An intersection with the southern terminus of Wilkerson Street leads to Memorial Stadium.
-The next street, Blackwell Street, leads to an office of the Okefenokee Humane Society.
-Between an intersection with the northern terminus of Amanda Street and one with the northern terminus of Morton Avenue, they cross over the city's drainage canal.
+The five-highway concurrency travels to the west.
+Immediately, they curve to the northwest.
+An intersection with the southern end of Wilkerson Street leads to Memorial Stadium.
+The next street is Blackwell Street.
+Between an intersection with the northern end of Amanda Street and one with Morton Avenue, they cross over the city's drainage canal.
 An intersection with Lee Street leads to the downtown business district.
 An intersection with Brunel Street leads to the Obediah Barber Homestead and Swamp Road.
 At an intersection with Stephenson Street, the five highways curve to the northwest.
-On this curve, they travel on a bridge over Haines Avenue, some railroad tracks of CSX Transportation, and US 84/SR 38 (Plant Avenue).
-Immediately after this bridge, they curve back to the west-northwest.
+On this curve, they travel on a bridge over Haines Avenue, some railroad tracks, and US 84/SR 38 (Plant Avenue).
+Immediately after this bridge, they curve back to the northwest.
 At McDonald Street, US 84 and SR 38 join the concurrency.
-The seven highways, US 1, US 23, US 82, US 84, SR 4, SR 38, and SR 520, continue to the west-northwest.
-At an intersection with Nicholls Street, they curve to the west-southwest and travel on a bridge over some railroad tracks of CSX Transportation.
-Just pass this bridge, they curve to the west-northwest.
+The seven highways, US 1, US 23, US 82, US 84, SR 4, SR 38, and SR 520, continue northwest.
+At an intersection with Nicholls Street, they curve to the west and travel on a bridge over some railroad tracks.
+Just pass this bridge, they curve to the northwest.
 At Victory Drive, US 84 and SR 38 depart to the south.
-Just past this intersection, there is one with the southern terminus of South Augusta Avenue.
+Just past this intersection, there is one with South Augusta Avenue.
 Here, the highways pass South Georgia State College's Waycross campus.
-Between an intersection with the southern terminus of University Boulevard and one with Anita Street, they leave the city limits of Waycross.
+Between an intersection with of University Boulevard and one with Anita Street, they leave the city limits of Waycross.